 The level of management fee paid by the Trust depends on the value of the gross assets of the Trust over the period.
 The Trust's assets are predominantly comprised of its investment properties.
 Investment properties are revalued every six months to their fair value based on market conditions and the circumstances of each particular property.
 Changes in the fair value of properties as a result of revaluations are recorded as an unrealised revaluation gain or loss for the period and do not affect distributable profit.
-Borrowings to fund investment in properties are the Trust's largest liability and typically represent 20 to 30 per cent of the value of the Trust's total assets.
+Borrowings to fund investment in properties are the Trust's largest liability with a preferred gearing range of 20 to 30 per cent of the value of the Trust's total assets.